Khyle1o1/Meetly/MAILER_SETUP.md

 1. **"Invalid login" error:**
    - Check your email/password
-   - For Gmail, ensure you're using an App Password, not your regular password
+   - Ensure you're using an App Password, not your regular password
+   - Verify 2-Factor Authentication is enabled

 2. **"Connection timeout":**
    - Check your internet connection
-   - Verify SMTP settings
+   - Verify Gmail SMTP settings are correct

-3. **"Preview URL not showing":**
-   - Ensure `NODE_ENV=development`
-   - Check console for any errors

-4. **"Email not sending in production":**
+3. **"Email not sending":**
-   - Verify environment variables are set
+   - Verify environment variables are set correctly
-   - Check email service credentials
+   - Check that `EMAIL_USER` and `EMAIL_PASSWORD` are in your `.env`
-   - Ensure `NODE_ENV=production`
+   - Ensure the email address is valid

+4. **"Authentication failed":**
+   - Make sure you're using an App Password, not your regular Gmail password
+   - Regenerate the App Password if needed

 ### Debug Mode: